Case Study: Implementing a Microsoft 365 Cloud Office Environment / Chuou-Densetsu Inc.

 Q: Why did you decide to consult with THT?

-We had previously entrusted our internal IT environment to a long-time vendor familiar with computers.
+We had previously entrusted our internal IT environment to a long-time vendor who was familiar with our systems.

 However, the spread of COVID-19 required us to shift to remote work.
-While we provided laptops to all employees, it quickly became clear that we also needed to rethink wide range of operational processes including how we share and manage files not just device setup.
+Although we provided laptops to all employees, it soon became clear that we needed to rethink a wide range of operational processes, including how we share and manage files, not just device setup.

-At the time, we weren't sure where the problems lay or how to begin addressing them.
-With limited understanding of current IT trends, we didn't even know who to consult.
-That's when we were introduced to Tokyo Preservation communication (Hereinafter THT), and the relationship began.
+At the time, we were unsure where the real issues lay or how to begin addressing them.
+With limited knowledge of current IT trends, we didn't even know whom to consult.
+That was when we were introduced to Tokyo Preservation communication (Hereinafter THT), and our relationship began.

 Q: What challenges were you facing?

-The first major issue was that only one person who was not even an in-house employee was familiar with our internal systems.
+The first major issue was that only one person, who was not even an in-house employee, fully understood our internal systems.

-THT immediately took the initiative to coordinate with our existing IT vendor and began assessing our internal network structure and data storage setup.
+THT immediately took the initiative to coordinate with our existing IT vendor and began assessing our internal network infrastructure and data storage environment.

 On one particularly hot night, the server even went down completely.

-We had grown so accustomed to this outdated system that we hadn't fully realized how much it was impacting our operational efficiency until THT helped us recognize the problem.
+We had become so accustomed to this outdated system that we hadn't fully realized how much it was affecting our operational efficiency, until THT helped us clearly identify the problem.

-In addition, as we were preparing to rebuild our Kawaguchi Warehouse and transition it into the new Kawaguchi Techno Station, we were also exploring ways to remotely monitor the Construction Department office from our Otsuka Head Office.
+In addition, as we prepared to rebuild our Kawaguchi Warehouse and transition it into the new Kawaguchi Techno Station, we were also exploring ways to enable remote monitoring of the Construction Department office from our Otsuka Head Office.

 Kawaguchi Techno Station